 Your life is not your own.
 It’s an instrument that God blessed you with.

-Every aspect of you points back to God.
-Or at least should.
-It’s sad that you live in a world that is doing a better job of loving people than the church is.
-You need to change that.
+Every aspect of your life points back to God—or at least it should.
+We live in a world that is doing a better job of loving people than the church is, and it’s up to you to change that.
 The best way to do that?
-Keep in mind that this all isn’t about you.
-Be willing to give your life to the God who changes lives and people.
-Consider being a missionary.
-It’s not all about what you end up doing as a missionary, or even how many people your reach… instead, it’s about Him.
+Keep in mind that your life isn’t your own, and be willing to give your life to the God who changes lives and people.